MischaU8/yumyum/materials/object-opacity-transparency_4VVpPcWmwuA.md

-yum yum Floyd here with a quick look at the object opacity material attribute and plasticity make sure the render mode is enabled then select the objects you'd like to manipulate and press M on the keyboard to access the material
+yum yum Floyd here with a quick look at the object opacity material attribute in Plasticity make sure the render mode is enabled then select the objects you'd like to manipulate and press M on the keyboard to access the material